ECE-196/docs/content/tutorials/TEMPLATE.md

 ### Example
 ![Example of I2C Scanner Monitor](./gy87-i2c.webp)

-This is the expected output on the serial monitor showing that the device was successfully connected with the corrrect.
+This is the expected output on the serial monitor showing that the device was successfully connected with the corrrect address.

 ### Analysis